riscv/docs-dev-guide/README.md

 # Docs templates and build process

-This repo contains documentation templates and information on build tools for the asciidoctor toolchain, for building professional quality pdfs of RISC-V specification documents using Asciidoc/asciidoctor.
+This repo contains documentation templates and information on build tools for the Asciidoctor toolchain, for building professional quality pdfs of RISC-V specification documents using AsciiDoc with the Asciidoctor toolchain.

-We have documented both Mac and Windows installs--please scroll down to find Windows.
+We have documented both MacOS and Windows installs--please scroll down to find Windows.
 If you are a contributor and need assistance, please contact us.

-When you clone this repo, you have the file structure on your machine that you need for creating professional quality pdfs from asciidoc, along with example files that demonstrate how to handle the use cases that we have encountered.
+When you clone this repo, you have the file structure on your machine that you need for creating professional quality pdfs from AsciiDoc, along with example files that demonstrate how to handle the use cases that we have encountered.

 This is a work in progress, and the tools can change, so please let us know if you run into problems and/or have questions.

 NOTE: There is a separate pdf build process that uses a different toolchain.

-## To perform a build, asciidoc needs Asciidoctor
+## To perform a build, AsciiDoc needs Asciidoctor

-- To author in Asciidoc, you must install Asciidoctor.
+- To author in AsciiDoc, you must install Asciidoctor.

 - For the full featured pdf that we are implementing, we use Ruby and install gems that support the features.

-- To support building wavedrom diagrams directly from scripts contained in blocks in the asciidoc source files, we use npm to install the wavedrom-cli.
+- To support building wavedrom diagrams directly from scripts contained in blocks in the AsciiDoc source files, we use npm to install the wavedrom-cli.

-## Install Ruby on Mac
+## Install Ruby on MacOS

-Asciidoctor's Web site recommends installing Ruby using RVM, and then Asciidoctor.
+Asciidoctor's Web site recommends first installing Ruby using RVM, and then Asciidoctor.

 RVM is essential for creating pdfs because the pdf build requires Ruby version 2.7.x.